 Y4 at Hooke Court Day Two!

 Tonight’s dinner was a delicious and noisy affair - sausages with roast potatoes and veg followed by, and this was very exciting, chocolate cake and chocolate custard.
-When the chef revealed pudding, there was a spontaneous cheer and round of applause!
+When the chef revealed pudding, everyone was very excited!

 Our mosaic making has also been a great success and we will all be bringing home our own small mosaic to show you.
 These will come back to school with us and we’ll sort them out early next week.